parstat/notebooks/README.md

 |OS                    | MacOSX & Ubuntu 16.x|

 #### Downloading Binary Package
-Two binary packages are available on the [http://zeppelin.apache.org/download.html](download page).
+Two binary packages are available on the [download page](http://zeppelin.apache.org/download.html).
 Only difference between these two binaries is interpreters are included in the package file.
 * all interpreter package: unpack it in a directory of your choice and you're ready to go.
 * net-install interpreter package: unpack and follow install additional interpreters to install interpreters.
 If you're unsure, just run ./bin/install-interpreter.sh --all and install all interpreters.

 #### Building Zeppelin from source
-  Follow the instructions [http://zeppelin.apache.org/docs/0.9.0/setup/basics/how_to_build.html](How to Build), If you want to build from source instead of using binary package.
+  Follow the instructions [How to Build ](http://zeppelin.apache.org/docs/0.9.0/setup/basics/how_to_build.html), If you want to build from source instead of using binary package.

 #### Starting Apache Zeppelin
 ##### Starting Apache Zeppelin from the Command Line